jpatter/GEOINT/README.md

  > <img src="https://github.com/bleonardb3/DSX/blob/master/images/signup/Thanks.png" width="624" height="300"/>

-6. In your e-mail inbox, there should be a message from The Bluemix Team.
+6. In your e-mail inbox, there should be a message from IBM Cloud.

  >  <img src="https://github.com/bleonardb3/DSX/blob/master/images/signup/Gmail.png"/>

-7. Open the e-mail and click on Confirm Account.
+7. Open the e-mail and click on <b>Confirm Account</b>.

  >  <img src="https://github.com/bleonardb3/DSX/blob/master/images/signup/Gmail%202.png"/>

-8. Go back to the DSX session, and enter your DSX user id (e-mail account) and click Continue.
+8. Go back to the Watson Studio session, and enter your Watson Studio user id (e-mail account) and click <b>Continue</b>.
 Or, skip to step 10 if the system automatically logs you in.

 >  <img src="https://github.com/bleonardb3/DSX/blob/master/images/signup/Sign%20into%20IBM.png"/>

-9. Enter your password and click Sign in.
+9. Enter your password and click <b>Sign in</b>.

 >  <img src="https://github.com/bleonardb3/DSX/blob/master/images/signup/Enter%20Password.png"/>

-10. Select the IBM Cloud Account (IBM), select the organization (your e-mail), and then select the space (dev) and click Continue.
+10. Select the defaults which should be IBM Cloud Account (IBM), organization (your e-mail), and space (dev) and click <b>Continue</b>.

 >  <img src="https://github.com/bleonardb3/DSX/blob/master/images/signup/Select%20Organization.png"/>

 11. It may take several minutes to set up the account.
 You will see several screens pop-up (e.g. Registering User, Initializing Environment).
-Wait until you see the following screen and then click on Get Started.
+Wait until you see the following screen and then click on <b>Get Started</b>.

 >  <img src="https://github.com/bleonardb3/DSX/blob/master/images/signup/Done.png"/>

- > You are now in the Data Science Experience landing page.
+ > You are now in the Watson Studio landing page.
 From here you can explore any of the tutorials, videos, sample notebooks, tutorials or articles in the community.

 >  <img src="https://github.com/bleonardb3/DSX/blob/master/images/signup/Welcome.png"/>

 ### Step 2.
 Create a project

-1. Click on Projects > View All Projects to see a list of your projects.
+1. Click on <b>Projects > View All Projects</b> to see a list of your projects.

 >  <img src="https://github.com/bleonardb3/DSX/blob/master/images/signup/View%20All%20Projects.png"/>

 2. If you just signed up, you will not have any projects.
-Click on the New project button.
+Click on the <b>New Project</b> button.

 >  <img src="https://github.com/bleonardb3/DSX/blob/master/images/signup/ClickNewProject.png"/>

-3. Type a name for your project.
+3. Type a Name for your project.
 For instance, "Watson Studio Labs" and optionally a Description.
-Then select the Add link to select a Storage Service.
+Then select the <b>Add</b> link to select a Storage Service.

 >  <img src="https://github.com/jpatter/GEOINT/blob/master/images/NewProject.PNG"/>

-4. Select the Lite Plan and press Create.
+4. Select the <b>Lite</b> Plan and press <b>Create</b>.

 >  <img src="https://github.com/jpatter/GEOINT/blob/master/images/COS.png"/>

-5. Change the Name if desired and press Confirm
+5. Change the Name if desired and press <b>Confirm</b>

 >  <img src="https://github.com/jpatter/GEOINT/blob/master/images/COS-Confirm.PNG"/>

-6. Go back to the New Project page, and click Refresh in the Object Storage section.
+6. Return to the New Project page, and click <b>Refresh</b> in the Object Storage section.
 Your project should now appear similar to the following image.
-Press Create to finalize project creation.
+Press <b>Create</b> to finalize project creation.

 >  <img src="https://github.com/jpatter/GEOINT/blob/master/images/Storage.PNG"/>